Contracts to buy US homes slide in August

 WASHINGTON (AP) — Fewer Americans signed contracts to buy homes in August, suggesting that real estate sales will remain sluggish over the next few months.

-The National Association of Realtors said Thursday that its seasonally adjusted pending home sales index rose 3.3 percent to 105.9 last month.
-Still, the index remains 2.1 percent below its level a year ago.
+The National Association of Realtors said Monday that its seasonally adjusted pending home sales index fell 1 percent over the past month to 104.7.
+Higher prices and weak wage growth has limited buying, as the index is 2.2 percent below its level from a year ago.

 Pending sales are a barometer of future purchases.
 A one- to two-month lag usually exists between a contract and a completed sale.